dlomanov/nlreturnfmt/README.md

 ---

+- [ ] fix showed version in case of go install

 ## Why `nlreturnfmt`?

 While powerful tools like `golangci-lint` offer a `--fix` option that can resolve issues from `nlreturn`, `nlreturnfmt` provides a simple, fast, and focused solution with several advantages: